Do you want to write a non-fiction book? Are you struggling with where to start or how to get it done?

 If you need more help, check out How to Write Non-Fiction: Turn Your Knowledge Into Words, available in ebook, print, audiobook, workbook and Large Print editions.

 The more work you do upfront, the easier the book will be to produce.

-I’m currently writing my seventh non-fiction book with more planned, and my process is quite defined these days.
+I’m currently writing my fifteenth non-fiction book with more planned, and my process is quite defined these days.
 I find writing non-fiction books a ‘palate cleanser’ between novels.
 It’s a very different form of writing, more structured and more aimed at helping others.